 - Institution that sent the transcript

 Transcripts are evaluated in the order in which they are received.
 Please allow three weeks for a response.

 Rowan-Cabarrus does not accept transfer credit for Credit by Examination, Internship, or Work-Based Learning credit.

 Credit may also be awarded for appropriate scores on subject areas of the College Level Examination Program (CLEP) or the Advanced Placement (AP) Program.
 Official test results should be submitted to the Admissions Office.

 Transferring Professional Certificates for Credit

 An enrolling student may request that professional certificates with appropriate documentation be evaluated for full or partial course credit within his/her major.
 Additional criteria may be required along with the certificate to receive full course credit.
-For each area of certification, the appropriate program head will determine the RCCC course equivalencies and corresponding certification required for credit.
-The student should notify the program head of which course(s) the professional certification is to be applied to by submitting the original professional certificate for review.
+For each area of certification, the appropriate program chair will determine the Rowan-Cabarrus course equivalencies and corresponding certification required for credit.
+The student should notify the program chair of which course(s) the professional certification is to be applied to by submitting the original professional certificate for review.
 The student should submit this information during the admissions process; however, a professional certification can be submitted at any time during the student’s enrollment at the college.
-The program head will complete the Credit by Professional Certification form along with a copy of the certification, and submit it to the appropriate academic dean for approval.
+The program chair will complete the Credit by Professional Certification form along with a copy of the certification, and submit it to the appropriate academic dean for approval.
 Once approved by the dean, the form will be sent to Student Services Records Department for assignment of credit to the permanent record.